meshery/meshery.io/README.md

   ```bash
   $ make site
   ```
-  _Note: From the Makefile, this command is running `$ bundle exec jekyll serve --drafts --livereload`_
+  _Note: From the Makefile, this command is actually running `$ bundle exec jekyll serve --drafts --livereload`_

 ### 4. Create a Pull Request